As Europe faces an energy crisis, it’s time to plug the leaks

 Even China, which did not sign up to the Global Methane Pledge to cut emissions by 30% this decade, affirmed that it has drafted a national methane emissions reduction plan.

 And technology is ushering in a new era of transparency and accountability when it comes to methane leaks, venting and flaring.
-MethaneSAT, an advanced methane-tracking satellite developed by an Environmental Defense Fund subsidiary, is on course for launch in late 2023.
+MethaneSAT, an advanced methane-tracking satellite developed by an Environmental Defense Fund subsidiary, will be launch-ready by the end of 2023.

 Once online, MethaneSAT will contribute data to the Methane Alert and Response System (MARS), a global platform unveiled by the United Nations Environment Programme’s International Methane Emissions Observatory to detect emissions and encourage governments and businesses to respond.